-Unfortunately, when dealing with the Australian Taxation Office (ATO) and other federal, state and territory based agencies, a mistake may result in a review, investigation or an official audit.
+However when dealing with the Australian Taxation Office (ATO) and other federal, state and territory based agencies, their clients can still come under scrutiny.

 Audit and compliance activity is on the rise